cevdetabbas/Network-Security-Assessment-Lab/README.md

-# HomeLab-Setup
+# Network-Security-Assessment-Lab
-HomeLab Setup with a Firewall, SIEM Solution, Exploitable machines and an Attacker.
+Network-Security-Assessment-Lab Setup with a Firewall, SIEM Solution, Exploitable machines and an Attacker.

-# What is a Homelab?
+# What is a Network-Security-Assessment-Lab
-A Homelab is an environment meant to simulate enterprise components and configuration.
+A Network-Security-Assessment-Lab is an environment meant to simulate enterprise components and configuration.
 The goal here is to understand the process of installing, configuring, maintaining and updating this entire infrastructure.
-We are building a virtualized Homelab as it is beginner friendly and easier to configure and spin up.
+We are building a virtualized Network-Security-Assessment-Lab as it is beginner friendly and easier to configure and spin up.

 # Tools
 - Attacker - Parrot Security OS